Do you suffer from back pain? Learn these 3 Yoga poses to help relieve back pain

 My chronic pain took a turn when the yoga teacher instructed us into pigeon pose.
 The relief was immediate!
 I left the class with excitement and couldn’t wait to get back on the mat.
 That was over 10 years ago and I’ve never stopped practicing yoga!
 The practice of Asana (physical postures) has provided me with much more than just temporary relief!

 Research suggests that yoga is just as effective at relieving back pain as physical therapy, with lasting benefits!
-A 12-week yoga study by The American Journal of Preventive Medicine showed that practicing yoga for back pain regularly improved pain intensity and reduced opioid use among military veterans!
+A 12-week yoga study by The American Journal of Preventive Medicine showed that practicing yoga regularly improved pain intensity and reduced opioid use among military veterans!
 This demonstrates just how powerful the practice of yoga can be and how effective this routine can be when using yoga for back pain.

 When we experience chronic pain, it can impact many areas of our personal and professional lives.
 Sitting for a long period at work becomes a challenge and we may become irritable and impatient with the ones around us.
 I remember this feeling before I discovered yoga for back pain.